petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 This could reduce readability if not done properly.

 Any any case, prioritize a working pipeline over "clean code."

-## Don't email editable artifacts

-If you're trying to get feedback from a collaborator who is only tangentially involved...

 ## A real world example